Krishna Rani Sarkar

-Krishna Rani Sarkar (Bengali: কৃষ্ণা রানী সরকার; born 1 January 2001) is a Bangladeshi women's football forward.
-She currently plays at the Bangladesh women's national football team and Suti V. M. Pilot Model High School, Tangail.
-She was a member of the AFC U-14 Girls' Regional Championship – South and Central winning team in Nepal in 2015.
-She was the Captain of the Bangladesh women's national under-17 football team.
+Krishna Rani Sarkar (কৃষ্ণা রানী সরকার; born 1 January 2001) is a Bangladeshi professional footballer who plays as a forward for the Bangladesh women's national football team.
+She has also played for the Bangladesh women's national futsal team.

-Playing career
+Club career

+Transport United FC

+In 2025, Krishna joined Bhutan Women's National League club Transport United FC.

-International
+International career

 Krishna was selected to the Bangladesh women's U-17 team for the 2015 AFC U-16 Women's Championship qualification – Group B matches in 2014.
 She played four matches and scored one goal in that tournament.
 She was also an integral member of the team which won AFC U-14 Girls' Regional Championship – South and Central in 2015.